 My argument to go against this perception, has been tough to back-up.
 Luckily, Broadly, has done as its name suggests, and gone wider than the standard conversation.
 Professor Sandra Faulkner, spoke to the Vice publication, discussing how people tend to follow along with the cliché script, that male and female friendships, are not truly possible.

 That concept is portrayed on-screen.
-Any woman (those poor things), is just hopelessly trying to find their match.
+Any woman who is single (those poor things), is just hopelessly trying to find their match.
 If a man is willing to chat with them and hang out – result!
 Now the poor, lonely single, finally feels happy.
 The American dream is sold once more.

 Male friendships can change a female’s perspective of a man

 As much as I enjoyed hanging around with girls in high-school, I felt hopeless in my understanding of male species.
-Despite being close to my dad, we don’t have a relationship, that entails me to request advice on how to date.
-Our closeness has been rocky, and since his cheating took place, I’ve noticed my lack of trust when trying to fall in love.
+Despite being close to my dad, we don’t have a relationship that entails me to request advice on how to date.
+Since his affair when married to my mum , I’ve noticed my lack of trust when trying to fall in love.

 My romantic history alone is not the best.
 Having a male friend who is different from the opinions I’ve built up, has forced me to stay open-minded, and not let my past heartache, affect me seeking a new partner.